Konstablerwache: Public transport

 The former tram junction lost its significance when the main tram lines were closed in the inner city in the 70s.
 The Zeil was initially served by trams even after its conversion into a pedestrian zone; the track was closed during the construction of the S-Bahn tunnel between Hauptwache and Konstablerwache, a new line was built in the parallel Stephanstraße, taking over part of the traffic.
 This line had been closed in the 1960s, but was put back into operation until 1986 as the terminus of line 12 connecting to Nordend.
 In 1999, tram tracks were opened in Kurt-Schumacher-Straße, creating a through route for line 12 from Fechenheim to Schwanheim.

-Konstablerwache station is a major junction of Frankfurt's U-Bahn and S-Bahn networks.
+Konstablerwache station, situated under the square, is a major interchange on Frankfurt's U-Bahn and S-Bahn networks.